Wixel/front-end-guide/README.md

 * If better solutions are available list them for other developers.

 ###Automate your build process
-Your time spent coding should be uninterupted and other tasks like compiling, optimizing, refreshing should be done automatically.
-Use an automatic task runner to do these things for you ie. Codekit, grunt, gulp etc.
+Your time spent coding should be uninterrupted and other tasks like compiling, optimising, refreshing should be done automatically.
+Use an automatic task runner to do these things for you i.e. Codekit, grunt, gulp , etc.

 ###Code validity
-Continuesly check the validity of the code you're writing.
+Continuously check the validity of the code you're writing.
 Modern browsers auto correct a lot of invalid HTML but that is no excuse to write poor code.

-###Seperation
+###Separation
-Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart.
+Strictly keep structure (markup), presentation (styling), and behaviour (scripting) apart.

 ###Assets
 Always keep http request to a minimum, compile and minify assets with the exception of libraries and large files.